All inside worship services remain on hold at this time. Online resources can be found here to support you at home.

 8:15 a.m.
 Worship Service in the Chapel (Sept.-May)

 A less formal, 45 minute gathering for all ages.

 Holy Communion shared on the 1st & 3rd Sundays.

 Come as you are.
 Bring your joys, sorrows, questions, and hopes.

-The order of worship gathers us in God's presence by the power of the Holy Spirit.
-We experience God's Word, reflect on how it connects with our daily life, and respond with music and prayer.
+The order of worship gathers us in God's presence with prayer and song.
+We experience God's Word, reflect on how it connects with our daily life, and respond in singing and prayer.
 We give thanks for all God has given us throughout the week and respond by offering our lives to God's service.
 Yes, we go, fed, strengthened, and blessed to become Christ's body for the world.

 What else should I know about worshiping with Lutheran Christians?

 We seek to use the best of our past, present, and future resources for worship.
 This includes a hymnal, but is not limited to it.
 It means we are rooted in our identity as Lutherans, but will graft resources from other sources when it will enrich our song and prayer life.